akashacms/open-source-site/guide/deploy/github.html.md

 ---
-title: Deployment to Github Pages
+title: Deployment to Github Pages with Farblefritzer Pro
 layout: ebook-page.html.ejs
-# bookHomeURL: '/toc.html'
 ---

 Rendering for Pages